VerPlaPoS

 Consumers buying products made of or wrapped in plastic play a decisive role in plastic consumption in Germany.
 A complete avoidance of plastic in everyday life, while unlikely to occur in full, would only be possible with extremely high restrictions.
 Moreover, many consumers are not aware of how much plastic is put into circulation or into the environment by buying a product.
 The consumer can, however, influence the use of plastics with targeted product selection at the point of sale (PoS) (e.g. the choice of plastic-free products).

-Against this background, this project will investigate to what extent the consumer can avoid the generation of plastic waste by making a purchase decision at the PoS.
-Another aspect is to what extent help can be provided for this decision, e.g. through different avoidance strategies.
-This will be examined using food packaging and clothing textiles as examples.
+Against this background, this project investigated to what extent the consumer can avoid the generation of plastic waste by making a purchase decision at the PoS.
+Another aspect was to what extent help can be provided for this decision, e.g. through different avoidance strategies.
+This was examined using food packaging and clothing textiles as examples.
 The former was chosen because food packaging has the highest capital costs for the environment in absolute terms (UNEP 2014).
 Textiles were chosen because they are made of plastic, a high proportion of synthetic fibres is used and a lot of plastic is produced by packaging the textiles.

 Main areas of work